python/cpython/Doc/library/math.rst

 number used as a parameter, so that the programmer can determine how and why it was generated in the first place.

 The following functions are provided by this module.
-Return values for module functions are either floats, or determined from acceptable types of arguments.
+Except when explicitly noted otherwise, return values for module functions are either floats or determined from acceptable types of arguments.

 Number-theoretic and representation functions